platy/cooking-converter/README.md

 Next I think what's needed is the option to search through the other units Then recording the selections used
 And Updating the top list to the most useful

+## other features

+We could add a fraction mode, to say you are making a half volume and everything should be cut in half